schollz/find/README.md

 ## 1. Server (optional)

 _Note:_ You are welcome to skip this step and use [our server](https://ml.internalpositioning.com), just make sure to point the server address to https://ml.internalpositioning.com.
 You can also [download the server](https://github.com/schollz/find/releases/tag/v2.0) to run by yourself.
 Or you can build the server using:

+First [install Go](https://golang.org/dl/) if you haven't already.
+FIND is tested on Go version 1.5+.

 ```
 $ git clone https://github.com/schollz/find.git